UnchartedBull/OctoDash/README.md

 ## Bugs and more

 If you find a bug, please open an issue, so I can have a look at it.
 Please also add the steps to reproduce and the .gcode file.
 Thank you!

-One more thing: If you're Octoprint is running on a Raspberry Pi 1 you may want to opt-out of this because it just does not have enough power.

 ## Contributing